 In the same way as for the outer OAIS, the inner OAIS in Figure 6-5 can only be considered as an OAIS if the distributed parts (the inner inner OAISes) are taken into account.
 The Management of the inner inner OAISes is also defined in the same way.
 In this example, parts of the Preservation Planning as e.g. Monitoring Technology related to media migration is placed in the inner inner OAISes, while Developing Preservation Strategies to ensure that threats to copies are mitigated - will remain in the Inner OAIS.

-The Inner Inner OAISs in Figure 6-5 are not dependent on other OAISs, but they only serve a very narrowly defined Designated Community small parts of the Functions that in the overall contributes to the Outer OAIS, and with no required knowledge of how they contribute to this or other Outer OAISs.
+The inner inner OAISs in Figure 6-5 are not dependent on other OAISes, but they only serve a very narrowly defined Designated Community small parts of the Functions that in the overall contributes to the outer OAIS, and with no required knowledge of how they contribute to this or other outer OAISs.

 Another example of distributed OAIS for Archival Storage is if the Outer OAIS is only collaborate on replicated copies as illustrated in Figure 6.6